Ednaordinary/DanteMode/README.md

 What I need to do:
 - test universal install
 - basic instructions on how to manually set up
-- fix long mode

 Whats been done:
 - Make a setup script
 - Untested universal install
 - Source code
 - Actual bot release
-- Optimized ML for speed and realism (on gtx 1060 6 gb with cuda, 10 min for decent image)
+- Optimized ML for speed and realism (on gtx 1060 6 gb with cuda, 45 seconds for decent image)
+- New model

 What you need to run it:
 - decent cpu